tony-shifflett/lessonOne/README.md

 **Targeting Text**

-The last few settings are related to text will be applied to the the article element.
+The last few settings will target the text specifically.

 ```css
 article {